Aashay4you/Aashay_portfolio/README.md

 1) nodejs should be installed in system
 2) install npm first using npm install npm --global // Updates the ‘CLI’ client
 3) also install next using npm if showing 'next' is not recognized as an internal or external command
+4) npm install next@13.4.8 (INSTALL 13.4.8 VERSION AS OTHER VERSION MAKES SOME UNEXPECTED CHANGES AND DOESNT ALLOW FOR THE EXPERIENCE SECTION TO SHOW)
-4) npm install next (HAVE TO INSTALL AS NEXT FOLDER IS HIDDEN AND CANNOT BE COMMITED TO MAIN BRANCH) 5)to run locally use npm run dev
+5)to run locally use npm run dev
 6)then click on the host link